urbanwildlifeinstitute/UWIN_tutorials/tutorials/autologistic_enhanced/autologistic_tutorial.md

 <summary>
 Solution</a>
 </summary>

-For `PC1` we see that `imperv` and `housing_density` are both positive, while tree is negative.
-This means that negative values of the urb_pca are locations high in tree cover whereas positive values of the urb_pca are locations high in impervious cover and housing density.
+For `PC1` we see that the loadings, which are used to construct`urb_pca$x[,1]`, for `imperv` and `housing_density` are both positive, while `tree` is negative.
+This means that negative values of the `urb_pca` are locations high in tree cover whereas positive values of the `urb_pca` are locations high in impervious cover and housing density.
 So negative is more forested and positive is more urban.

 </details>